hamidthri/3D_Bbox_detection/README.md

 ### Approach 1: Custom Training from Scratch

-The second approach involved developing a custom multimodal architecture from the ground up.
+The first approach involved developing a custom multimodal architecture from the ground up.
 While this provided greater control over the model design and training process, it presented significant challenges given the small dataset size (200 samples), making it particularly difficult to achieve robust generalization without overfitting.

 ## Data Preprocessing

 The dataset consists of RGB images, point clouds, 3D bounding box corners, and instance segmentation masks, stored in folders under `data/dl_challenge`.
-To prepare this data for training, I implemented a custom `BBox3DDataset` class that handles loading, augmentation, and transformation into a format suitable for the neural network.
+To prepare this data for training, I implemented a custom datset class that handles loading, augmentation, and transformation into a format suitable for the neural network.

 ### Image Preprocessing
 RGB images are processed with the following steps:
 - **Resizing**: Images are resized to a consistent resolution of 480×608 pixels to ensure uniformity across the dataset.
 - **Training Augmentations**: For the training split, I apply the following augmentations to improve model robustness while preserving spatial relationships:
-  - **Random Horizontal Flip**: Applied with a 50% probability to simulate objects viewed from different angles.
+  - **Random Horizontal Flip**:
-  - **Random Rotation**: Small rotations up to ±10 degrees to mimic slight camera tilts.
+  - **Random Rotation**:
-  - **Color Jitter**: Random adjustments to brightness, contrast, and saturation (each with a factor of 0.2) to handle varying lighting conditions.
+  - **Color Jitter**:
-  - **Random Resized Crop**: Crops and resizes images with a scale range of 0.8–1.0 and an aspect ratio of 0.9–1.1 to simulate different framings or distances.
+  - **Random Resized Crop**:
-- **Normalization**: Images are normalized using ImageNet mean `[0.485, 0.456, 0.406]` and standard deviation `[0.229, 0.224, 0.225]` to match the pretrained EfficientNet-B3 backbone.
+- **Normalization**: Images are normalized using ImageNet mean and std to match the pretrained EfficientNet-B3 backbone.
 - For validation, only resizing and normalization are applied to ensure consistent evaluation.

 ### Point Cloud Preprocessing
 Point clouds are provided as 3D arrays and processed as follows:
 - **Reshaping**: The point cloud is reshaped from `(3, H, W)` to `(H*W, 3)` to represent a set of 3D points.
 - **Filtering**: Invalid points (NaN values or negative z-coordinates) are removed to ensure only valid 3D points are used.
-- **Sampling/Padding**: To maintain a consistent input size, point clouds are either randomly downsampled to 8192 points (if larger) or padded with zeros (if smaller).
+- **Sampling/Padding**: To maintain a consistent input size, point clouds are either randomly downsampled to a set value points if it is larger or padded with zeros if it is smaller.

 ### Bounding Box Representation Conversion
 The original dataset provides 3D bounding boxes as 8-corner coordinates `(N, 8, 3)`.
 To simplify neural network predictions and improve training stability, I convert these to a parametric representation consisting of: